 Later, as we continued the journey, we stopped for dinner and breakfast before concluding everything at Jhandewalan metro station!

-From battling landslides to overcoming fears, fatigue, and obstacles, my solo trip to Kasol and Kheerganga taught me a lot of things!
+From battling landslides to overcoming fears, fatigue, and obstacles, my solo trip and the Kasol Kheerganga trek taught me a lot of things!
 Some about life, some not so much.
 In the end, as a wise man once said and I learned, “danger is real but fear is a choice”.
 And that is true for everything in life!